ebuchman/blog/content/posts/uoa-liquidity.md

 benefit from clearing.

-This hierarchy is a hierarchy of computational spaces, where each space constitutes its own medium for the denomination and settling of debts.
+This hierarchy is a hierarchy of computational spaces, where each space constitutes its own medium for the denomination and discharge of debts.
 The line begins to blur between the Unit of Account and Medium of Exchange, as the balance sheets on which we account become media themselves for clearing debts.
 Both inside and outside moneys can function as a medium of exchange, but it is more difficult to